Efficient Test Collection Construction via Active Learning: PROPOSED APPROACH

-In this work, we assume \textit{pool-based active learning} \cite{lewis1994sequential}, in which the learner selects the next most informative instance to label from a fixed pool of unlabeled instances (i.e., the set of unlabeled documents for a given collection).
-We also assume {\em batch learning}, in which at each time step, we select $u$ unlabeled examples to be labeled next.
+We assume AL selects the next most informative instance to label from a fixed set of unlabeled instances --- the set of unlabeled documents \citep{lewis1994sequential}.
+We also assume {\em batch learning}, in which at each time step, we select $u$ unlabeled examples to label next.